-Following on from the GPhC announcement that the delayed 2020 assessment exam will be held in the first quarter of 2021, here are our top tips on preparing for the exam.
+Following on from the GPhC announcement that the delayed 2020 assessment exam will be held in March (candidates will sit the exam on either 17 or 18 March 2021), here are our top tips on preparing for the exam.

 Make a revision plan